 “I got the Spinal Cord Stimulator because I needed to do something, try anything.”

 A study from June 2019 from the University of California at San Francisco published in the journal Translational Perioperative and Pain Medicine, (2) gave recommendations to doctors on who SCS would be best suggested to, but even then, evidence suggests that Spinal cord stimulation devices may work only in the short-term and what makes it work maybe a placebo effect in some patients.
 Note anything that gives pain relief, placebo included is, is a blessing to the pain sufferer.

-“Spinal cord stimulation (SCS) and its recent technical advances have opened the door to a promising treatment option for FBSS.
+“Spinal cord stimulation (SCS) and its recent technological advances have opened the door to a promising treatment option for FBSS.
 However, critical appraisal of supporting and refuting data is necessary to identify the best patient population for this treatment modality.

 Another major concern is the significant placebo effect, which makes the true therapeutic response difficult to judge.”